A Survey on Uncertainty Quantification Methods for Deep Learning: A Taxonomy of UQ Methodologies for DNNs

 \subsubsection{Evidential deep learning}

 To overcome the computational challenge for the combination approaches, evidential deep learning was proposed to use one single deterministic model to capture both the data and model uncertainty without multiple forward passes of the neural network \cite{malinin2018predictive,charpentier2020posterior,sensoy2018evidential,bao2021evidential}.
 The intuition of evidential deep learning is to predict class-wise evidence instead of directly predicting class probabilities.
-In the following we review the methodologies, the advantages and disadvantages of those methods.
+In the following section, we review these methodologies, including their advantages and disadvantages.